-- Founded in 1971 by US Navy veteran, Dr. David Chigos as a nonprofit adult learner and military-focused institution. - Accredited by Western Association of Schools and Colleges, Senior College and University Commission (WSCUC) since 1977. - Total Fall 2022 (pre-merger) enrollment of 18,631 (IPEDS). - NU is largest Hispanic-Serving Institutions (HIS) in California. - NU developed as Bachelor's and Masters' degreefocused institution, first offering online programs in 2000. - Already 95% online prior to COVID Pandemic and became 99% online during Pandemic, except for programs leading to licensure such as Nursing. - National University System (NUS) The support organization for NU and other NUS affiliate institutions including City University of Seattle and John F. Kennedy University.
+- Founded in 1971 by US Navy veteran, Dr. David Chigos as a nonprofit adult learner and military-focused institution. - Accredited by Western Association of Schools and Colleges, Senior College and University Commission (WSCUC) since 1977. - Total Fall 2022 (pre-merger) enrollment of 18,631 (IPEDS). - NU is largest Hispanic-Serving Institutions (HIS) in California. - NU developed as Bachelor's and Masters' degree-focused institution, first offering online programs in 2000. - Already 95% online prior to COVID Pandemic and became 99% online during Pandemic, except for programs leading to licensure such as Nursing. - National University System (NUS) created as Type II support organization for NU and other NUS affiliate institutions including City University of Seattle and John F. Kennedy University.